 Lyra Kertalir.

-I'd spoken to her a few times over the years at banquets, making small talk.
-She was the type who looked for something interesting to break the boredom of noble life.
-To me, as someone who'd known her since childhood, she was just… normal.
-Social, a little restless, with that 'cool' facade she liked to put on.
+I'd spoken to her a few times over the years at banquets and social events.
+She was the type who chased anything remotely interesting to break the boredom of noble life.
+From my perspective, as someone who had known her since childhood, she was just… normal.
+Social, sharp, and always hiding behind that cool-girl front of hers.

 "Did you slim down to impress Aurora?
 Too late, you know.
-She broke off the engagement."
+She already broke off the engagement."

 "I didn't do it for her," I snorted, turning toward the door.